mtruel/projet_NN/doc/source/NN2.rst

 Once we have the position of an inner node of the mesh locked on the grid, we choose to interpolate the scores of the grid points around this inner node to place it more accurately out of the grid constraint.
+An example of this interpolation is represented :numref:`fig-interpolation`.

+.. _fig-interpolation:
 .. figure:: images/interpolation.svg
   :width: 400
   :align: center